 Start with the female end of the extension cord near the top of the tree, so you can plug in your tree topper if needed.
 Then work it down the center pole until the bottom of your tree, where you can plug it into your power strip.

 When you have everything ready, it’s time to put lights on your tree.
-You can either decorate at the branch level or at the tree level.
+You have two choices when it comes to lighting your tree: you can either decorate at the branch level or at the tree level.
 Here’s how to do both.

 a) At the Branch Level